fgnt/tssep_data/README.md

 # MPI issues

 MPI is an old library and very common in HPC setups, nevertheless, some HPC setups don't work out of the box.
-(Workstations make less issues, just type `sudo apt install libopenmpi-dev` (or the counterpart of your package manager) and it will install MPI).
+(Workstations make less issues, just type `sudo apt install libopenmpi-dev`, or the counterpart of your package manager, and it will install MPI).

 ## A high performance Open MPI point-to-point messaging module was unable to find any relevant network interfaces